New York City Economic Development Corporation: Other entities

-New York City Industrial Development Agency (NYCIDA) is a public benefit corporation under New York State law that provides companies with access to tax-exempt bond financing or tax benefits to strengthen and diversify the City’s tax and employment base, helps businesses locate and expand their operations within New York City, and encourages economic development by retaining jobs and creating new ones.
-NYCIDA is administered by NYCEDC.

-New York City Capital Resource Corporation (NYCCRC), also administered by NYCEDC, is a local development corporation that provides lower-cost financing programs for eligible capital projects to qualified not-for-profit institutions and manufacturing, industrial, and other businesses.
+NYCEDC administers several related entities on behalf of the City.
+The New York City Industrial Development Agency (NYCIDA) is a public benefit corporation that offers tax-exempt bond financing and other tax benefits intended to encourage companies to retain and create jobs in the City and to support capital investment.
+The New York City Capital Resource Corporation (NYCCRC), a local development corporation, provides lower-cost financing for capital projects undertaken by eligible nonprofit institutions and manufacturing and industrial businesses.